RadicalxChange/www/src/site/blog/posts/2020-11-16_is-rxc-fellowship-for-me.md

 postAuthor: "Lawrence Lundy-Bryan"
 ---

-> Projects that strengthen civic society and create public goods are welcome to apply.
-We thrive to give more details and examples here.
+> We encourage projects that are strengthening civic society and creating public goods to apply.

 ## What are we doing?